Electricity networks infrastructure proposals support the UK’s low carbon ambitions

 Many governments around the world have committed to the aims of the 2015 Paris Agreement to limit global warming to 1.5%, and many have implemented targets to achieve net-zero carbon dioxide emissions by 2050.
 It is clear that reaching these targets will require governments to incentivise the industrial sector to decarbonise, and that doing so will require disrupting the typical models and processes that these sectors have relied on for many years.

-It is also increasingly apparent that stakeholders, investors, regulators and even the general public are pressuring companies to show a strong, verifiable commitment to carbon reduction strategies.
+It is also increasingly apparent that stakeholders, investors, regulators and even the general public are pressuring companies to show a strong, verifiable commitment to carbon reduction strategies in respect of scope 1, scope 2 and scope 3 emissions.
 As a result, many major household name companies have already announced their own carbon reduction plans.

 The first step on a decarbonisation journey is to fully understand your company's 'carbon footprint'.
 This assessment should include all aspects of the production cycle in respect of the products or processes that you sell.